rmanyoky/ERPNext_ch_kmu/README.md

 accounts ch
 For a test with a startup, I created and tested a chart of accounts for KMU CH.

-Store the following in the directory:
+save in the following directory:

 ~/frappe-bench/apps/erpnext/erpnext/accounts/doctype/account/chart_of_accounts/verified

-Create a new company for Switzerland
+Create a new Switzerland company

 done